 \niparagraph{Baseline DP: Network-Agnostic.} We start with a simplified baseline that ignores network and memory constraints.
-Let $\texttt{dp[D][k][s]}$ denote the minimum latency of executing a downset $D$ (a prefix of the layer graph) across $k$ devices and $s$ pipeline stages.
-The recurrence enumerates all subgraphs $D' \subseteq D$ and possible device allocations $a$, considering local strategies such as tensor or expert parallelism width ($t,e$): { } Here, $D \setminus D’$ denotes the new stage assigned to $a$ devices, while $\text{load}^{te}(S,a,s)$ estimates the latency of that stage given the chosen tensor and expert parallelism configuration.
+Let $\texttt{dp[D][k][s]}$ denote the minimum latency of executing a downset $D$ (a suffix of the layer graph) across $k$ devices and $s$ pipeline stages.
+The recurrence enumerates all subgraphs $D' \subseteq D$ and possible device allocations $a$, considering \mbox{\subgraph} strategies ($sg$) such as tensor, expert, sequence, and context parallelism: { } Here, $D \setminus D’$ denotes the new stage assigned to $a$ devices, while $\text{load}^{sg}(S,a,s)$ estimates the latency of that stage given the chosen \subgraph parallelism configuration.
 The recurrence then proceeds recursively, optimizing the remaining layers over the remaining $k-a$ devices and $s-1$ stages.
 This formulation efficiently prunes suboptimal decompositions but assumes a fully connected, uniform-cost network and ignores memory-induced constraints.

 \niparagraph{Challenge and Level-Wise Network Abstraction.} When network heterogeneity is introduced, a core challenge emerges: each pipeline stage’s latency depends not only on its own compute and backward communication, but also on the \emph{unknown placement of its predecessors} that produce forward activations.
 Since the DP proceeds backward (from last to first stage), the producer’s location, and thus its communication cost, is unknown at decision time.